rishabhdwi654321-glitch/delta-demo2/README.md

 # delta-demo2
-this is use of git
+this is use of git.